 In March 2020, the FASB issued guidance which provides optional expedients and exceptions for applying U.S. GAAP to modification of contracts, hedging relationships and other transactions that reference the London Interbank Offered Rate (LIBOR) or another reference rate expected to be discontinued because of reference rate reform.
-Along with the optional expedients, the amendments include a general principle that permits an entity to consider contract modifications due to reference reform to be an event that does not require contract re-measurement at the modification date or reassessment of a previous accounting determination.
+Along with the optional expedients, the amendments include a general principle that permits an entity to consider contract modifications due to reference reform to be an event that does not require contract remeasurement at the modification date or reassessment of a previous accounting determination.
 This guidance may be elected over time through December 31, 2022 as reference rate reform activities occur.
 The Company is currently evaluating the impact of adopting this guidance on its Financial Statements and disclosures.
+The new standard does not have a material impact on the Financial Statements.